Ontotext-AD/ldbc_snb_driver/src/main/java/com/ldbc/driver/workloads/ontotext/ldbc/snb/interactive/README.md

 # LDBC SNB GraphDB implementation

-This directory contains the GraphDB implementation of the Interactive workload of the LDBC SNB benchmark.
-Here you can find information about how to generate .ttl dataset and run LDBC SNB Benchmark against GDB repository manually.
+This directory contains the [GraphDB](https://www.ontotext.com/products/graphdb/) implementation of the Interactive workload of the [LDBC SNB benchmark](https://github.com/ldbc/ldbc_snb_docs).
+##Setup
+The recommended environment for executing this benchmark is as follows: the benchmark scripts (Bash) and the LDBC driver (Java 8) run on the host machine.
+Therefore, the requirements are as follows:

+* Bash
+* Java 8
+* Python version 2.7.X

+##Generating and loading the data set

-**1. Generating LDBC SNB Dataset representing Social Network**
+###Generating LDBC SNB Dataset representing Social Network

-To generate benchmark data, we need to have Hadoop on top of which DATAGEN runs.
-The latter could be downloaded using following link: http://archive.apache.org/dist/hadoop/core/hadoop-1.2.1/hadoop-1.2.1.tar.gz
+To generate benchmark data, we need to have Hadoop on top of which LDBC SNB Datagen runs.
+The latter could be downloaded from [here](http://archive.apache.org/dist/hadoop/core/hadoop-3.2.1/hadoop-3.2.1.tar.gz).
-After Hadoop is decompressed, download DATAGEN from the LDBC-SNB official repositories.
-The Release page can be found here.
-Decompress the downloaded version of DATAGEN.
-This will create a folder called “ldbc_snb_datagen-<downloaded_version>”.
+After that, download [Hadoop-based Datagen](https://github.com/ldbc/ldbc_snb_datagen_hadoop) and after it is decompressed, you will have a folder called ***“ldbc_snb_datagen-<downloaded_version>”***.

-DATAGEN provides a run.sh is a script to automate the compilation and execution of DATAGEN.
+Datagen provides a run.sh which is a script to automate its compilation and execution.
 It needs to be configured for your environment, so open it and set the two variables at the top of the script to the corresponding paths.

 ```
-HADOOP_HOME=/<path_to_hadoop_dir>/hadoop-1.2.1
+HADOOP_HOME=/<path_to_hadoop_dir>/hadoop-3.2.1
 LDBC_SNB_DATAGEN_HOME=/<path_to_dir>/ldbc_snb_datagen
 ```

-HADOOP_HOME points to the path where hadoop-1.2.1 is installed, while LDBC_SNB_DATAGEN_HOME points to where DATAGEN is installed.
-Change these variables to the appropriate values.
+HADOOP_HOME points to the path where hadoop-3.2.1 is installed, while LDBC_SNB_DATAGEN_HOME points to where Hadoop-based Datagen is installed.

-***In order to create dataset in desired .ttl format user should provide properly configured params.ini file in /<path_to_dir>/ldbc_snb_datagen-<datagen_version> directory.***
+In order to create dataset in desired .ttl format user should provide properly configured ***params.ini*** file in /<path_to_dir>/ldbc_snb_datagen-<datagen_version> directory.

 ```
 ldbc.snb.datagen.generator.scaleFactor:snb.interactive.1